-Current price is $2295.00 including regulator, diversion load, brake switch, fuzes and installation manuals and for a limited time FREIGHT PAID FedEx Ground shipping in the lower 48 US.
+Current price is $2295.00 (+$99.00 shipping and insurance to the lower 48 states) including regulator, diversion load, brake switch, fuzes and installation manuals.
 Because the British Pound is at a low exchange rate, we are passing on this savings to our customers for as long as these favorable rates last.
 Price is subject to change without notice, so don't delay.

 What is the Advantage of the D-400 Over Other Wind Generators?

 The D-400 is a wind generator, designed for a variety of marine, rooftop or terrestrial applications.
 It is exceptionally quiet and vibration-free in operation, qualities that are of paramount importance for any wind generator operating in close proximity to people.